TEAM-OSTRICH/SYS-DIFFER/README.md

 # Usage

-Simply provide the URLs or connection parameters to connect to your source and target databases.
+Simply provide the URLs or connection parameters to connect to your source and target databases (URLs to two test databases are provided as a demo).

 ![](chrisdiff01.gif)